Blubberkins/COMP6080-Presto/README.md

 #### 2.3.4.
 Putting CODE on the slide

 * Somewhere on the slideshow edit screen, for each slide, there should be an action that is clearly described as adding a code block to the current slide.
 Code block is presented by a `textarea`.
 This action can be immediately visible in a list of tools, or can be hidden away by some kind of collapsable panel.
+Each code block only contains one programming language.
   * When this action is clicked, a modal should appear and accept inputs from users for
     1) The size of the textarea
     2) The code in the textarea